Last updated: 26th March 2014

 Change of Employer

 Subject to some exceptions, the holder of a work permit may not change his employer for the duration of a permit.
-Changing employers upon the expiry of a work permit is permitted, although the consent of the previous employer is usually requested before the relevant board will grant a permit in favour of a new employer.
+Changing employers upon the expiry of a work permit is permitted, although the consent of the previous employer is usually requested before the relevant board or immigration official will grant a permit in favour of a new employer.
 Protections are in place however to prevent expatriate workers from falling victim to unscrupulous employers and the Immigration Department will assist workers in any way appropriate in the relevant circumstances.

 Promotion or Redesignation